Intensive one-on-one remedial Arabic tutoring for children struggling with language gaps.

 • Lost confidence

-• Preparing for time-sensitive goal
+• Preparing for a time‑sensitive goal

 • Learning differences requiring adaptation